ajmal017/amp/oms/architecture.md

 - `submit_orders()`
   - Save files in the proper location
   - Wait for orders to be accepted
+- `get_fills`
+  - No-op since the portfolio is updated automatically

 # Mocked system

+- Our implementation of the implemented system where we replace DB with a mock
+  - The mocked DB should be as similar as possible to the implemented DB

 ## MockedPortfolio